ocaml-flambda/flambda-backend/jane/doc/parallelism-tutorial.md

 Note that you can also let the compiler infer that `t` is `uncontended` (as we did for `bum_out`).
 Much like with types, adding explicit modes is often useful either to make your intentions clear to other humans or nail down the ultimate cause of a compiler error.
+Also like with types, these explicit declarations are checked, so you can't use them to sneak unsafe code by the compiler (accidentally or otherwise).

 Note that rule 2 forbids even _reading_ the mutable state: